irinalapteva/irinalapteva.github.io/cv/index.md

 - Coordinated a team of teaching artists, engaged volunteers and parents on the daily basis, while collaborating closely with classroom teachers, school officials, principals, and directors.
-- Wrote grant proposals and reports for more than $200K, managed budgets for education programs, and processed payrolls.
+- Wrote grant proposals and reports for more than $200K and raised funds for education programs.
-- Taught dance classes, staged and choreographed dance shows, and acted as a host and stage manager during the performances.
+- Taught dance classes, staged and choreographed up to one-hour dance shows, and acted as a host and stage manager during the performances.
 - Organized the Nutcracker ballet, the Annual Children’s Festival “The World of Dance”, and other performances and lecture demonstrations at public schools and colleges for thousands of students.